AghoghoGabriel/github-onboarding-workshop/classes/session-00-2026-06-27-pre-bootcamp-onboarding/pre-bootcamp-onboarding-olaoluwailesanmi-template.md

 <!-- Describe what you did in the lab.
 Include steps, commands, or screenshots descriptions -->

 ### What I did
+I created my github account
+I downloaded the class files

 ### What happened / Result
+It was successful

 ### Challenges I faced
+I did not fork the repository
+I tried to upload and it failed with an error

 ---

 ## My Takeaways

 <!-- What was most valuable to you personally from this session? -->
+I learnt how to setup github repository

 ---